 The Shadbolt Collection

-We recently acquired the earliest surviving aerial images of England.
-Taken from a balloon by photographer and balloonist Cecil Shadbolt between 1882-1892, this important collection of 76 Victorian glass lantern slides has now been conserved, digitised, catalogued and researched.
+The 76 Victorian glass lantern slides that make up the Shadbolt Collection were taken from a balloon by photographer and balloonist Cecil Shadbolt between 1882-1892.
+This important collection of the earliest surviving aerial images of England has been conserved, digitised, catalogued and researched.

-The collection was miraculously found at a car boot sale and was bought by the Archive at auction in 2015.
+The collection was miraculously found at a car boot sale and was bought by the Historic England Archive at auction in 2015.
 Watch our conservator at work repairing a lantern slide from the collection.

 Shadbolt made his first balloon ascent over Alexandra Palace on 31 May 1882.
 He designed a hinged plate so that he could attach his camera to the outside of the balloon basket, allowing him to tilt the camera to any angle, including looking straight down at the ground below.
 The photograph below taken in the 1880s, was widely regarded as the world's first truly successful vertical photograph.